 If you and your doctor decide that this diagnostic technique would be beneficial to determining the right pain management therapy for your condition, you should know that there are very few risks to undergoing this procedure.
 Pain at the injection site is common, but bleeding and nerve damage are rare.

-Men and women who want to take the next step in their journey toward effective pain management should contact the Pain & Spine Institute today to schedule an informative consultation.
+Men and women who want to take the next step in their journey toward effective pain management in chicago should contact the Pain & Spine Institute today to schedule an informative consultation.
 This consultation can prove invaluable to you as the doctor can answer your questions about the benefits of the Diagnostic Medial Branch Block as they apply to your specific medical condition and degree of pain.

 The Pain & Spine Institute is a team of dedicated healthcare professionals committed to helping you find your way out of pain.
 For many individuals, undergoing a Diagnostic Medial Branch Block has proven a successful step on that journey toward a pain-free life.